hacks-guide/Guide_Wii/docs/nand-backup.md

     ![](/images/nanddumper@ios/rename-files.png)

-1. Copy `nand.bin`, `keys.bin`, and the two sha files to a safe location on your computer, then you may delete them from your **SD card or USB drive**.
+1. Copy `nand.bin`, `keys.bin`, and the two sha files from the `/wii/backups` directory on your SD card or USB drive to a safe location on your computer, then you may delete them from your **SD card or USB drive**.
     * Ideally, these backup files should be stored in an area where they are on your hard drive and in a cloud location, such as OneDrive or iCloud Drive.

     ![](/images/nanddumper@ios/PC-Copy.png)